kytos/kytos/docs/developer/how_to_contribute.rst

 ----------

 We have a type of document used to describe our architectural choices, called ‘blueprint’.
-This document is developed for our developers and records all the main architectural decisions made in the kytos project.
+This document is written for our developers and users and records all the main architectural decision proposals that were accepted or not in the kytos project.
 Blueprints are used to specify the details of any process, resource, and anything else that is desirable to be implemented, resulting in a major architectural change.
 You can check out our blueprints to learn more about our architectural choices in the `blueprints section`_.
+Anyone can make enhancement proposals writing `blueprints`, but first is highly recommended with you know about our past choices by reading in the `blueprints section`_.
 Remember that this document is not just for you, but mainly for other developers.

 Coding style
 ------------